 - The antennae have a total of 12 segments; the last 3 segments are enlarged to form a “club.”
 (A 10-segmented antenna ending in a 2-segmented club belongs to a thief ant).

 - There are two nodes on the pedicel (the thin area between the thorax and abdomen).

-- The pharaoh ant lacks a prominent stinger at the end of its abdomen.
+- The Pharaoh Ant lacks a prominent stinger at the end of its abdomen.

 Most ant species prefer moist areas to nest and hide eggs.
 Typically, kitchens and bathrooms are the first rooms for the infestation.
 Use your flashlight to look for ants behind or under refrigerators, stoves, microwaves, dishwashers, sinks, and cabinets.
-Ants also found in or around floor drains, inside the motor areas of refrigerators and microwaves, behind wall paper and in cracks and crevices in cabinets and around walls.
+Ants are also found in or around floor drains, inside the motor areas of refrigerators and microwaves, behind wallpaper, and in cracks and crevices in cabinets and around walls.

 If you are only finding a couple of ants here and there, do the honey and peanut butter (Nut Allergy Alert) test to help attract the ants.
-This will help you lure ants to one spot so you can see where they are coming from and helps detect what type of ant bait would work best in your ant treatment program.
+This will help you lure ants to one spot so you can see where they are coming from and help detect what type of ant bait would work best in your ant treatment program.

 Fire Ant Treatment with Honey/Peanut Butter Test

 - Place a jar lid or saucer near the area where you have noticed some ant activity

 - Place a 1/2 teaspoon of honey on one end of the lid or saucer and 1/2 teaspoon of peanut butter on the other end.

 - Leave the honey and peanut butter in place until the ants start trailing